aaaaaaaaaaaaa/SpawnMob/README.txt

 This is the continuation of SpawnMob for Bukkit that was originally made/developed by xmlns.

 Changelog
-V2.0
-For Minecraft 1.9 Pre5
-Added support for PermissionsEX
-Added the Friendly plugin
-Added the new 1.9 mobs

 V1.9.9
 Fixed the "You can't use a ':' like that" error.
 Changed /spawnmob sheep:color amount to /spawnmob sheep color amount.